Uric acids are waste which is produced when the body dissociates purines which transmits into the body through certain foods like:

 Why the test matter?

-Through this test, you'll get to know if you're having:
+Through this test, you'll get to know if you're having the following diseases:

 So, this test is conducted to check if the level is not too high.